vezzolter/DSA/Algorithms/RNG/LCG/LCG.md

 ## Common Use Cases
-- **Basic Randomness Generation** — algorithm is primarily used in situations where just enough randomness is needed for non-critical parts of an application.
+- **Basic Randomness Generation** — PRNG is primarily used in situations where just enough randomness is needed for non-critical parts of an application.
 Its simple implementation and sufficient efficiency make it ideal for simulating random behavior or generating varied outputs without the overhead of more complex algorithms.

 ## Some Practical Problems
-- Refer to RNG's practical problems
+- Refer to [RNG's Practical Problems](../RNG.md#some-practical-problems) for examples of problems that explore randomness as a fundamental concept.